tellor-io/telliot-feeds/docs/usage.md

 Options:
-  -pk, --private-key TEXT   override the config's private key -cid, --chain-id INTEGER  override the config's chain ID --help                    Show this message and exit.
+  -pk, --private-key TEXT   override the config's private key -cid, --chain-id INTEGER  override the config's chain ID -lid, --legacy-id TEXT    report to a legacy ID  [required] --help                    Show this message and exit.

 Commands:
-  report  Report values to Tellor oracle
+  report  Report values to Tellor oracle tip     Tip TRB for a selected query ID
 ```

 ### Report command

-The main subcommand of the `telliot-examples` CLI is `report`.
+Use the `report` command to submit data to the TellorX oracle.
 Here's an example of reporting the [USPCE value](https://github.com/tellor-io/dataSpecs/blob/main/ids/LegacyRequest-41.md) once:
 ```
-telliot-examples report --legacy-id 41 --submit-once
+telliot-examples --legacy-id 41 report --submit-once
 ```

 Each of the command line option flags have shorter versions.
 For example, the shorter version of `--legacy-id` is `-lid`.
 To report the [price of ETH/USD](https://github.com/tellor-io/dataSpecs/blob/main/ids/LegacyRequest-01.md) every ~12 hours:
 ```
-telliot-examples report -lid 1
+telliot-examples -lid 1 report
 ```

-Use the help command to view all the `report` subcommand options:
+Use the help command flag to view all the `report` subcommand options:
 ```
 user:~/$ telliot-examples report --help
 Usage: telliot-examples report [OPTIONS]